 When a dog is already showing signs of gum disease such as bleeding, inflamed, swollen or red gums, you should transition to a soothing toothpaste for dogs with gum disease, instead of the regular toothpaste.

-The ProDental Pet Dental Gel is not even more expensive!
+The Virbac C.E.T.
+Enzymatic Toothpaste is not even more expensive!
 Yet, it uses quality ingredients such as Aloe Vera in order to relieve and soothe minor gum irritations or infections.
-Natural baking soda is also at the top of the ingredient list, and is a very popular natural choice to prevent plaque buildup and bad breath.
+Natural baking soda is also at the top of the ingredient list and is a very popular natural choice to prevent plaque buildup and bad breath.

-Don’t be fooled by the word “gel“, it can be used just like any regular dog toothpaste and you can obviously skip the rinsing like any other product out there.
-Apply it on all teeth and make sure to overlap on the gums during application, let you dog lick its own lips, and avoid any water or food for the next 45 minutes.
+Don’t be fooled by the word “enzymatic“, it can be used just like any regular dog toothpaste and you can obviously skip the rinsing like any other product out there.
+Apply it on all teeth and make sure to overlap on the gums during the application, let your dog lick its own lips, and avoid any water or food for the next 45 minutes.